 From the previous work [1, 4], it has been verified that the CNN model with the pre-trained word embeddings generally outperforms the traditional machine learning models such as the naïve Bayes and SVM, for which the bag of word (BOW) based vector space representation is used for document representation.
 So, in this work, we do not train those traditional machine learning models again.
 Table 1 lists the previous prediction results of the CNN model with 4 different word embeddings for churn prediction using the microblog social media data [4].
 It is clear to see that the difference of prediction performance between using the word embeddings of word2Vec and GloVe.
 So, in this paper, we only use the GloVe as the word embeddings to train our CNN model for customer call intent prediction from phone call transcripts.
-Table 2 lists the previous prediction results of CNN + different logic rules for distilling the knowledge into the neural It demonstrates that when the logic rules are added [7], better prediction Table 3 lists our predictive model's averaged prediction performance can be achieved. performance on about 150 testing examples for each of the 4 intent classes for phone call data analysis.
-Table 4 lists the performance report in terms of accuracy for 6-class classification using different deep learning models[1] on the TREC dataset with 10 words in each sentence.
+Table 2 lists the previous prediction results of CNN + different logic rules [4].
+It demonstrates that when the logic rules are added to distill knowledge into the neural networks [9], better prediction performance can be achieved.
+Table 3 lists our predictive model's averaged prediction performance on about 150 testing examples for each of the 4 intent classes for phone call data analysis.
+Table 4 lists the performance report in terms of accuracy for 6class classification using different deep learning models [1] on the TREC dataset with 10 words in each sentence.
 Table 5 lists our model's prediction results for each of the 4 intent classes.
 Table 6 displays the confusion matrix of our model on the 4 intent classes.
-By comparing Table 2 with Table 3, it is easy to see that our CNN-based predictive model outperforms the published models and gain about 10for both precision and F1-score and gain 8 for recall.
-Even though we do not use additional logic rules [7] to distill the knowledge into the neural networks, we still get much better prediction performance.
+By comparing Table 2 with Table 3, it is easy to see that our CNN-based predictive model outperforms the published models and gain about 10 for both precision and F1-score and gain 8 for recall.
+Even though we do not use additional logic rules [9] to distill the knowledge into the neural networks, we still get much better prediction performance.
 Our analysis reveals that the outstanding prediction performance is mainly attributed to the fact that we can collect much more training examples to train the CNN model than that for the previous work [4].
 Those models in Table 2 use much less training examples for training those CNN models.
 As a result, for the curse of dimensionality, it is hard to say those CNN-based models in Table 2 are optimized well enough.
-This experiment confirms the common sense that for deep learning, how to get sufficient high-quality training data is crucial to the success!
-It also points out the main effort in training deep learning models is to first collect sufficient training data, not struggling on the selection of the best deep learning algorithm.
-When comparing Table 3 with Table 4, we can see that our CNN model for long text classification performs comparatively with the other outstanding deep learning models for short sentence classification, generating state-of-the-art multi-class classification performance for long texts.
-From Tables 5&6, we can see that our CNN model works very well on predicting intents of job seeking and vendor.
+This experiment confirms the consensus that for text classification with deep learning algorithms, how to get sufficient high-quality training data is crucial to the success!
+It also points out that the main effort in training deep learning models is to first collect sufficient training data, not struggling on the selection of the best deep learning algorithm.
+When comparing Table 3 with Table 4, we can see that our CNN model for long text classification performs comparatively with the other outstanding deep learning models for short sentence classification, generating state-of-the-art multi-class classification performance for long text analysis.
+From Tables 5&6, we can see that our CNN model works very well on predicting intents, especially for job seeking and vendor.